imagej/imagej.github.io/pages/Distortion_Correction.md

 description: test description
 ---

+{% include Infobox content="software = ImageJ | name = Lens correction |
+author = Verena Kaynig (verena.kaynig \[at\] inf.ethz.ch) | maintainer =
+Verena Kaynig | filename = included in [TrakEM2](TrakEM2 "wikilink") |
-\== Purpose == This plugin can be used to estimate nonlinear distortions induced by the image acquisition process\[1\] .
+source = == Purpose == This plugin can be used to estimate nonlinear distortions induced by the image acquisition process\[1\] .
 It does not require special calibration samples, but needs sufficient overlapping image areas with preferably high contrast.
 For further information on how to best arrange calibration images please see the documentation.

 ## Documentation